alpha-tango-kilo/imdb-id/README.md

             Media which has no year specified will always be included Ranges are fully inclusive
             Examples: 2021, 1990-2000, 2000- (2000 onwards), -2000 (before 2000)

+ENVIRONMENT VARIABLES:
+    IMDB_ID_MAX_REQUESTS_PER_SEARCH
+            Adjusts the limit on the number of requests per search.
+Default is 10
 ```

 ### Format support